swat-ds/fps.swarthmore.edu/_pages/press-release.md

 Events:
 - **June 6, 5–6 p.m.:** Flag-raising kick-off of Immigrant Heritage Month
 - **June 15, 2–5 p.m.:** [Beyond Borders and Binaries: A Conversation and Workshop](https://www.facebook.com/events/455654898524386/) (at Asian Arts Initiative, 1219 Vine Street)
-**- July 26 5-10pm:** Closing celebration with guided tours of exhibition, dinner, art-making, and a projection show by the Illuminators on the North side of City Hall
+- **July 26 5-10pm:** Closing celebration with guided tours of exhibition, dinner, art-making, and a projection show by the Illuminators on the North side of City Hall

 The exhibitions include commissioned works by:
 - [Maureen Cummins](http://maureencummins.com/), book artist